hdShang/arxiv-daily/docs/cs-LG/2025-05-13/papers/250508189v2-dsadf-thinking-fast-and-slow-for-decision-making.md

 ---
 layout: default
-title: DSADF: Thinking Fast and Slow for Decision Making
+title: "DSADF: Thinking Fast and Slow for Decision Making"
 ---

 # DSADF: Thinking Fast and Slow for Decision Making